RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 ### User stories
 - As a visitor to the site, I want to be able to play the game.
 It would be nice if I can keep track of high scores, and even nicer if there is a scoreboard for multiple players.
+- In order to play the game I need to be able to:
+    1. See a board of tiles that I can flip.
+    2. Be able to flip two tiles to see which picture is behind them.
+    3. If the pictures match, the tiles need to remain flipped.
+    4. If the pictures don't match, the tiles flip back.
+    5. I then need to select two more tiles to flip and find the remaining matching pairs.
+    6. Every time the game is run, it needs to have a random layout.
+    7. Nice to have: scaling difficulty, by having more or less tiles on the board.
+    8. Nice to have: a scoreboard, at least for individual players.
+An all time highscore board, and a scoreboard for friends might also be nice.
+- To see my own scores, I will click on "My high scores" in the navbar.
+- To see all high scores, I will click on "Alltime high scores" in the navbar.
+- To see the scoreboard for me and my friends, I will click on "High scores with friends."

     - Screenshots related to this user story: